garvita2003/CodePen/README.md

 # CodePen
-Step the Node.js module
+1) Setup the Node.js module
-Then run the packages for codemirror and icon styles:
-1) npm i --save @fortawesome/fontawesome-svg-core
-2) npm i --save @fortawesome/free-solid-svg-icons
-3) npm i --save @fortawesome/free-regular-svg-icons
+2) Then run the packages for codemirror and icon styles: npm i --save @fortawesome/fontawesome-svg-core npm i --save @fortawesome/free-solid-svg-icons npm i --save @fortawesome/free-regular-svg-icons
-This website will type as the user type along with all the other features in css and javascript if we refresh the page then also the page will not reload the content even if you reopen or re-run means it will show the last updated code and will be clear in case of manually erasing in code editor
+3) This website will type as the user type along with all the other features in css and javascript
+4) If we refresh the page then also the page will not reload the content even if you reopen or re-run means it will show the last updated code and will be clear in case of manually erasing the content in code editor
-We can even resize the editors
+5) We can even resize the editor
-We have even added the icon in the tab section for the website
+6) We have even added the icon in the tab section for the website

 # Technology/Language Used
 1) HTML